TheArkive/ahk-pi/README.md

 After you have made your selection, the Ahk2Exe window will open up with all selected options pre-filled.
 Also, if you have an `.ico` file named the same as your `.ahk` script, then the icon selection will be auto-filled as well.

+Options to Auto-Start and Auto-Close the compiler are in the main GUI > Extras tab.

 ![](/images/ahk-pi8.png)

 ## AHK Launcher